10 hidden gems in Brighton

 If you’re looking for a good night out, look no further than Komedia in the North Lanes.
 Live music, comedy shows, club nights – it has it all.
 It’s also next door to Duke’s at Komedia, showing both old and new films in an equally relaxed setting.

 The best of Brighton is not always found in the city.
-Only a short bus ride away from the city centre and situated on the South Downs, Devil’s Dyke offers up exceptional view of the whole of East Sussex.
-Perfect for a short stroll or a day’s hike, there’s even a pub at the top in case you get thirsty!
+Only a short drive, train or bicycle ride away from the city center, Falmer offers up a circular track through a picturesque forest.
+The route features a pond and lovely views of South Downs.
+Perfect for a short stroll or a day’s hike, and there’s even a pub waiting for you at the end.

 Not one hidden gem per se, but something that permeates the whole city (and often gets overlooked!).
 When I first visited, I absolutely loved going around both the North & South Lanes to photograph these amazing pieces of art.
 Graffiti is part of Brighton’s quirky charm and if you are a photo addict like me, it will keep you busy for a fair few hours.